Click the links below to view information about activities for this park.Education and Events

 Fishing: Fishing is allowed on the pedestrian beach and the four-wheel drive beach.
 Common ocean catches include bluefish, red drum, black drum, pompano, speckled trout, and Virginia mullet.
 Spot and flounder share the estuary with numerous shellfish.
 Fishing is best in the spring and fall seasons.
 All coastal recreational regulations and licenses apply.

 Hiking: Explore Fort Fisher State Recreation Area by foot.
-Enjoy a walk on our six miles of beach, or take a stroll down the Basin Trail.
+Enjoy a walk on our five miles of beach, or take a stroll down the Basin Trail.
 This 1.1 mile, out-and-back trail meanders through the marsh allowing hikers a chance to view sound-side flora and fauna and the Maritime Forest.
 The trail ends at an observation deck, which is a great location for bird watching.

 Off-Road Vehicles: For visitors wishing to fish, sunbathe or view nature in the southern portions of the park, four-wheel-drive vehicles are allowed to operate within a limited corridor along the beach, at certain times of the day and with a valid permit.
 Drivers must follow designated routes, avoiding dunes, vegetation and marked nesting areas.
 Only registered motor vehicles are allowed in the four-wheel-drive access area (no ATVs).
 Exercise caution, portions of the access may flood at high tides.
 Soft sand and sharp drop-offs are common.